Blog Home » Teacher Skills » Teaching Methods » Low Tech Teaching in a High-Tech World? – Methodology

 2. Employ a variety of methods.

-In a high tech world, people have grown accustomed to rapid, ever changing productions.
-Teachers might not be able to provide a high tech presentation, but they can add lots of variety in the way they teach.
+In a high-tech world, people have grown accustomed to rapid, ever-changing productions.
+Teachers might not be able to provide a high-tech presentation, but they can add lots of variety in the way they teach.
 The resource listed below gives tips for using 57 different methods and within many of those ideas are variations.
 The Tips for Choosing & Using Methods Worksheet listed above provides basic definitions for the 57 methods but the Sharpening Your Bible Teaching Methods gets more detailed about how to skillfully use these methods.
 Bible teachers have little excuse to stick with the same method once presented with the possibilities.

 Teacher Training Resource: Sharpening Your Bible Teaching Methods Resource